Honesty is the foundation of any good relationship. It builds trust through transparency; another one of our key values.

 We value the same level of feedback from our candidates.
 We are a relatively new service and we will certainly have colleagues gaining experience.
 Honest feedback on your relationship with our service, including areas that we could improve, are incredibly welcomed.
 After all, we are doing this because we believe in you.

-Caring enough to confront is not easy, nor is it comfortable.
-However, as long as we are doing this in a professional and respectful manner, and have the best interests of the service and the individual at heart, then caring enough to confront is perfectly acceptable within our organisation.
+Caring enough to challenge is not easy, nor is it comfortable.
+However, as long as we are doing this in a professional and respectful manner, and have the best interests of the service and the individual at heart, then caring enough to challenge is perfectly acceptable within our organisation.